-- 7. That the District Executive: - a) Agree in principle to the setting up of limited companies and/or limited liability partnerships where these are required to discharge Council functions and comply with the approved IAG governance for investments and income generation projects that are either, commercially sensitive, include confidential matters or are time-limited - b) Delegate authority to the Chief Executive in consultation with the Council Leader as part of the IAG approval process to give effect to a decision to set up such companies or partnerships, including but not limited to: - selecting a company/LLP name - approving Articles of Association - approving Shareholder or Partnership Agreements - appointing individuals to positions of responsibility within the company or LLP - c) Recommend to Full Council that Part 3 Section 4 of the Constitution be updated to identify that such matters are the responsibility of District Executive but to reflect the above delegation.
+- 7. That the District Executive: - a) Agree in principle to the setting up of limited companies and/or limited liability partnerships where these are required to discharge Council functions, including but not limited to investment and income generation projects. - b) Delegate authority to the Chief Executive in consultation with the Council Leader as part of the IAG approval process to give effect to a decision to set up such companies or partnerships, including but not limited to: - selecting a company/LLP name - approving Articles of Association - approving Shareholder or Partnership Agreements - appointing individuals to positions of responsibility within the company or LLP - c) Recommend to Full Council that Part 3 Section 4 of the Constitution be updated to identify that such matters are the responsibility of District Executive but to reflect the above delegation.